Must every employee have a written contract of employment?

 - If there are any pension rights and any contracting out certificate

 - Length of notice to terminate employment

-- Job title and a brief description of work the employee will do
+- Job title or a brief description of work the employee will do

 - Place of work or any requirement to work at different addresses

 - Any trade union or collective agreements in force

 - If the employee will be required to work outside the UK